This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Check local property value trends

-The method isn’t bullet-proof, of course.
-Looking online will only tell you the most recent valuation or sold price of local properties, and won’t take into account any recent improvements.
+This method isn’t bullet-proof, of course.
+Looking online will only tell you the most recent valuation or sold price of local properties, and won’t take into account any recent improvements that have been made to the property you are assessing.

 Individually, properties in a neighbourhood will vary in worth depending on their condition, position on their road, proximity to local conveniences and transport links… the list goes on.

 However, looking online still provides an invaluable guide to what your property’s value is likely to be.
-If your own estimation is severely out of line with local trends, chances are your remortgage application will not be accepted.
+If your own estimation is severely out of line with local trends, chances are your application with a lender will not be accepted.

 This brings us onto the most important piece of advice when estimating your property’s value: be realistic!